identex/quantumrand/old.README.rst

 This project provides tools for interacting with The ANU Quantum Random Number Generator (`qrng.anu.edu.au <http://qrng.anu.edu.au>`_).
-It communicates with their JSON API and provides a ``qrandom`` command-line tool, a Python API, and a Linux ``/dev/qrandom`` character device.
+It communicates with their JSON API and provides a ``qrand`` command-line tool, a Python API, and a Linux ``/dev/qrand`` character device.

 quantumrandom works on Python 2 and 3.